hubrigant/dotfiles/README.md

 I started down this path to synchronize my standard dotfiles across my UNIX-like computers, which are macOS and raspbian based.
 I've spent quite a bit of time tuning these to my liking, and they reflect my particular set of interests (i.e. I do much of my programming in Python and not much in other languages, so my vim configurations reflect this).

 ## Prerequisites
 This set of configurations are predicated on zsh and vim, and to a lesser extent iTerm2 (which is only available on macOS).
 Naturally, those need to be installed for this repo to be of much use.
+Some of the plugins use Python, so a current version of that is also needed.

 ## Get zgen
 zgen is a plugin manager for zsh.
 Most of the zsh-level plugins are installed and managed by zgen, so it needs to be in place first: